d-morrison/IntroStatActivities/_book/04-A06-EDA-two-quantitative-PartB.md

 #> facebook_likes      0.678       0.723    0.438      0.309          1.000
 ```

+1. Explain why the correlation values on the diagonal are equal to 1.
+\vspace{0.8in}

-1. Using the output above, which two variables have the *strongest* correlation?
+2. Using the output above, ignoring the values of 1, which pair of variables have the *strongest* correlation?
 What is the value of this correlation?

 \vspace{0.5in}

-2. What is the value of correlation between budget and revenue?
+3. What is the value of correlation between budget and revenue?

 \vspace{0.3in}

-3. Based on the value of correlation found in question 2, what would the sign of the slope be?
-Positive or negative?
-Explain.
+4. Explain why the value of correlation between budget and revenue is the same sign as the value of slope for the regression line in Activity 4A.

-\vspace{0.5in}

-4. Does your answer to question 3 match the direction you choose in question 2 in Activity 4A?

-\vspace{0.3in}

-5. Explain why the correlation values on the diagonal are equal to 1.

-\vspace{0.8in}
+\vspace{0.6in}

 \newpage

 #### Coefficient of determination (squared correlation) {-}

 Another summary measure used to explain the linear relationship between two quantitative variables is the coefficient of determination ($r^2$).
 The coefficient of determination, $r^2$, can also be used to describe the strength of the linear relationship between two quantitative variables.
-The value of $R^2$ (a value between 0 and 1) represents the **proportion of variation in the response that is explained by the least squares line with the explanatory variable**.
+The value of $r^2$ (a value between 0 and 1) represents the **proportion of variation in the response that is explained by the least squares line with the explanatory variable**.
 There are two ways to calculate the coefficient of determination:

 |    Square the correlation coefficient:  $r^2 = (r)^2$

 |    Use the variances of the response and the residuals:  $r^2 = \dfrac{s_y^2 - s_{RES}^2}{s_y^2} = \dfrac{SST - SSE}{SST}$

-6. Use the correlation, $r$, found in question 2 of the activity, to calculate the coefficient of determination between budget and revenue, $r^2$.
+5. Use the correlation, $r$, found in question 3 of the activity, to calculate the coefficient of determination between budget and revenue, $r^2$.

 \vspace{.4in}

-7. The variance of the response variable, revenue in \$MM, is about $s_{revenue}^2 = 8024.261$ \$MM$^2$  and the variability in the residuals is about $s_{RES}^2 = 4244.832$ \$MM$^2$.
+6. The variance of the response variable, revenue in \$MM, is about $s_{revenue}^2 = 8024.261$ \$MM$^2$  and the variability in the residuals is about $s_{RES}^2 = 4244.832$ \$MM$^2$.
 Use these values to calculate the coefficient of determination.
-Verify that your answers to 6 and 7 are the same.
+Verify that your answers to 5 and 6 are the same.

 \vspace{1in}